kylrth/kylrth.github.io/content/post/québec/index.md

 In order to enter Canada to reunite with family, my wife needed the marriage certificate, the birth certificate for our daughter, and a copy of my study permit (which I sent her after getting it at the border).

 The process at the Montréal airport was a bit stressful because it wasn't immediately clear to the immigration officer what kind of visa they needed, since neither of them were going to be working or studying.
-He eventually gave each of them a visitor visa valid for the same period as my study permit.
-We'll need to renew their visas when I renew my permit.
+He eventually gave each of them a visitor permit valid for the same period as my study permit.
+We'll need to renew their permits when I renew mine.
 Université Laval has a useful [page](https://www.ulaval.ca/en/international/immigration/obtaining-permits-for-family-members) documenting the options for bringing family members with you to Québec.

 ## the car